azagsam/graph-based-visualization-docker/instructions.md

    you can scale nodes size; higher number will emphasize larger nodes and make smaller ones smaller.
 Edges threshold is a single cut-off value that either shows or hides connections between sentences; a very high value will connect only sentences that highly correspond in their meaning (in extreme cases only duplicates).
-You may also wnat to contextualize your data.
+You may also want to contextualize your data.